Pulpican Mbuna (Maylandia pulpican)

 For similar Malawi companions, consider Aulonocara Sp Neon Red Calico Peacock, Rubin Red Peacock Cichlid - Aulonocara or Aulonocara kandeense.
 If you are exploring the wider Lake Malawi cichlid collection, those species help build a colourful but coherent display.

 Always cycle the aquarium for 4-6 weeks before adding cichlids.
-A stable biological filter is the foundation of tropical fish tank care, and it prevents the cloudy water and ammonia spikes that often frustrate new keepers.
+A stable biological filter is the foundation of good tropical fish tank care, and it prevents the cloudy water and ammonia spikes that often frustrate new keepers.

 The red dragon peacock cichlid diet is best described as omnivorous with a strong preference for quality prepared foods and protein-rich supplements.
 In nature, peacock cichlids sift substrate for tiny invertebrates.
 In the aquarium, they thrive on a staple of high-quality cichlid pellets supported by frozen brine shrimp, krill and occasional spirulina-based foods.
 Good red dragon peacock cichlid feeding is one of the fastest ways to improve colour, body condition and breeding readiness.